The MLC will establish a publicly accessible database containing information relating to musical works and their owners.

 It is important to note that the MLC pertains only to “interactive” streaming services, such as Spotify, not “non-interactive” internet radio services such as Pandora.

-This article was last updated on October 12th, 2018.
-It should be noted that since the law is new, it will take a few years for the MLC to be fully functional.
+This article was last updated on March 19, 2020.
+It should be noted that since the law is relatively new, it will take a few years for the MLC to be fully functional.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?